-It's summer, and the under-18 set has been packed off to summer camp—for joy or misery.
-Three years ago, Timothy Noah dissected the camp experience and found that adults will never escape the patterns they exhibited as camp-bound children, no matter how many years removed.
+Summer camp is a rite of passage for many American children, whether they enjoy the experience or hate it.
+Four years ago, Timothy Noah dissected camp culture and found that adults will never escape the patterns they exhibited as camp-bound children, no matter how many years removed.
 The article is reprinted below.

 If there's a more reliable Rorschach than sleep-away camp, I'd like to see it.
 How you responded to being shipped off (often at an appallingly tender age) to a cluster of cedar cabins beside a mountain lake; to being taught Native American crafts, chants, and songs of dubious authenticity; and to being subjected to various painful hazing rituals—many of them involving underwear—reveals an awful lot about your fundamental character.
 If, as the Duke of Wellington claimed, the Battle of Waterloo was won on the playing fields of Eton, then the psychotherapy bills of our own great nation were run up on the tetherball courts of Camp Weecheewachee (or whatever the hell your summer camp was called).